iteam-software/bacahoward/content/practice-areas/Baca and Howard Practice Areas.md

 Practice Area:
   - title: ATTEST SERVICES
-    content: We prepare Audited and Reviewed financial statements in various industries including Manufacturing, Distributing, Wholesale, Retail,
+    content: We prepare Audited and Reviewed financial statements in various industries including Manufacturing, Distributing, Wholesale, Retail, and Construction.
-      Construction, and Non Profit Organizations.
 We also assist clients with studies of internal controls, budgeting, and financial forecasting.
   - title: TAX SERVICES
     content: We prepare tax returns, perform tax planning, and represent clients before the Internal Revenue Service and other taxing authorities for